 Whether your hip pain starts with an injury or degenerative disease, Jonathan Frank, MD, provides personalized solutions emphasizing joint preservation.
 As a leading board-certified and fellowship-trained orthopaedic surgeon, Dr. Frank provides the highest standard of personalized care for hip problems.
-He’s an expert in nonsurgical precision medical techniques and also an elite orthopaedic surgeon, so find out about your options by calling the Beverly Hills, California, office or click online booking now.
+He’s an expert in nonsurgical precision medical techniques and also an elite orthopaedic surgeon, so find out about your options by calling the West Hollywood, California, office or click online booking now.

 Age-related wear-and-tear and sports injuries are two of the most common causes of hip problems.
 Specific issues affecting the hip joints include:

 As you age, you’re more likely to experience hip problems because the soft tissues supporting your hip joint loosen and weaken.
 You can also lose cartilage, the protective material covering the bones, leading to joint erosion.
 But hip problems can affect anyone, from adolescents to seniors.